graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server/README.md

 # Update of the project configuration

-For the next steps, we'll add these updates to the pom (TODO build.gradle):
+For the next steps, we'll add these updates to the Maven pom.xml or Gradle build.gradle file:

-Let's first add the JPA dependencies, and the H2 database runtime:
+Let's first add the JPA dependencies, the H2 database runtime and the Dozer dependency.

+Here is for the pom Maven file:

 ```XML
 	<dependencies>